-The pair intended to subdivide the land and sell it off in residential plots but land values collapsed in the 1860s.
+The pair intended to subdivide the land and sell it off into residential plots but land values collapsed in the 1860s.
 Brown returned to England in 1873 and the partnership between the pair was dissolved.
-Sir John, who was very fond of Maungakiekie, kept the land and began developing his vision to gift the park to the people of New Zealand.
+Campbell, who was very fond of Maungakiekie, kept the land and began developing his vision to gift the park to the people of Aotearoa New Zealand.
 Until then, he had to make sure it was financially viable, leasing plots to market gardeners and cattle farmers.
-While he struggled financially at times, Sir John refused to sell the land, never giving up on his dream.
+While he struggled financially at times, Campbell refused to sell the land, never giving up on his dream.

 Designing the Park

-Campbell’s main focus between 1901-1903 was converting Cornwall Park from a farm into a public park, eventually selecting Austin Strong (below), a landscape architect from California, to undertake its design.
-The pair wished to accentuate Maungakiekie’s natural beauty, and planned a 100-year master landscape plan to guide the trust in keeping with Sir John’s wishes and uphold the historical integrity of the park.
+Campbell’s main focus between 1901 and 1903 was converting Cornwall Park from a farm into a public park, eventually selecting Austin Strong (below), a landscape architect from California, to undertake its design.
+The pair wished to accentuate Maungakiekie’s natural beauty and planned a 100-year master landscape plan to guide the trust in keeping with Campbell’s wishes and uphold the historical integrity of the park.